IbLahlou/IbLahlou.github.io/_tabs/certificate.md

 **Completed:** 2021
 [View Certificate on LinkedIn](https://www.linkedin.com/in/ibrahim-lahlou-ild01/)

-Web fundamentals for building ML dashboard interfaces and visualization tools.
+Web fundamentals for building monitoring dashboards and visualization tools for MLOps.

 ---